Aleeshakara/interactive/README.md

 * Text

-Most of the text has been written by me.
-The projects page and Contact page was created using copied text.
+The text has been written by me.

 * Media
+-Sounds